angular/angular/aio/content/guide/router-tutorial-toh.md

 <code-example path="router/src/app/app.component.2.ts" header="src/app/app.component.ts (router outlet)" region="function-binding"></code-example>

-When switching between the two routes, the `HeroDetailComponent` and `HeroListComponent` now ease in from the left when routed to and will slide to the right when navigating away.
+When switching between the two routes, the `HeroDetailComponent` and `HeroListComponent` now ease in from the left when routed to, and slide to the right when navigating away.

 {@a milestone-3-wrap-up}

 ### Milestone 3 wrap up

-This section has covered the following:
+This section covered the following:

 * Organizing the application into feature areas.
 * Navigating imperatively from one component to another.